xzgamesstudio/FastVisualNovel/README.md

-# Easy Visual Novel Engine
+# Fast Visual Novel Engine

 A modular visual novel engine for Unity, built for writers and artists rather than programmers.
 Stories are data you edit on a graph, every menu is generated